 Above: a map of the quake (USGS)

-A 4.8-magnitude earthquake caused shaking across the northeastern Caribbean on Saturday evening, according to the United States Geological Survey.
+A light 3.6-magnitude earthquake struck Monday evening southeast of the Dominican Republic, according to the United States Geological Survey.

-The quake occurred at around 7:50 PM local time.
+The quake struck at around 9:16 PM local time at a depth of 91 kilometres.

-There were not yet reports of damage or injuries in any of the territories.
+There were no reports of damage or injuries resulting from the quake.